Health

 How is Westchester County performing?

-Compared with similar counties, Westchester had the highest morality rate among African Americans, higher than Nassau (696), Rockland (609) and Putnam (536); the second lowest rate among Asians, above Putnam (309); and the lowest rate among Hispanics and Whites.
+Compared with similar counties, Westchester had the highest morality rate among African Americans, higher than Nassau (705), Rockland (612) and Putnam (545); the second lowest rate among Asians and Hispanics, above Putnam (317 and 533 respectively); and lowest rate among Whites.

 Why do these disparities exist?